 - It also increased the size of its lending and extended borrowing to many other countries and institutions.

-- To ensure that countries continue to enjoy the services of the WB, it has revised its services and now aims at achieving the Millennium Dev’t Goals, lending to middle income economies.
+- To ensure that countries continue to enjoy the services of the WB, it has revised its services and now aims at achieving the Millennium Dev’t Goals, lending to middle-income economies.

 Criticisms of the World Bank

-- Many scholars have argued that the policies of the WB is detrimental to the dev’t of developing countries.
+- Many scholars have argued that the policies of the WB are detrimental to the dev’t of developing countries.
 These scholars point out that western economic practices cannot be applied successfully in developing countries.